KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-api.md

 Avoid sending requests that depend on each other.
 For example, do not send a coin activation and a balance request to that coin in the same batch.

-Such requests result in non-deterministic behavior, as the AtomicDEX/MM2 software may or may not execute the requests in the desired order.
+Such requests result in non-deterministic behavior, as the AtomicDEX API may or may not execute the requests in the desired order.

 :::